 The first candlestick that forms is a small bullish candlestick forms.
 This candle is apart of the current trend in place.
-Read our post on bullish candlesticks to learn more about them.

 The bulls are in control when three outside patterns form.
 The bears are done letting them have that control so they step in.
 The first candle in the pattern is typically small, usually made up of different types of doji candlesticks.

 In essence, while the bulls may be in control, there is some indecision on whether or not that trend will continue.
 The next day opens higher than the formation of the first candle.
 This in turn will have traders thinking the trend will continue but instead price falls.

 It falls to completely engulf the first candle alerting traders to a reversal.
 Traders can see this bearish engulfing pattern and decide to get into a trade based off that that pattern alone.

 Some traders may wait for the confirmation candle that turns it into three outside down patterns.
 This just gives extra reassurance that the trend is in fact reversing.

 The strong the uptrend though, the strong the bearish reversal will be.
 Also, the longer the second and third candles are, the stronger the reversal also.